Jollibee Group: United States

 In July 2008, JFC acquired a stake in US-based Chow Fun Holdings LLC, the developer and owner of Jinja Bar Bistro in New Mexico, in which Jollibee acquired a 12% stake for $950,000 and later increased its stake to 80.55% in 2011.
 However, the company divested its shares in Chow Fun Holdings LLC in 2016 to focus on its larger businesses in the US.

 In October 2015, the company announced that it had acquired a 40-percent stake in Smashburger in a deal that values the American fast-casual burger chain at $335 million.
 In December 2018, the company acquired 100 percent of the shares in Smashburger, gaining full control of the American hamburger chain.

 On September 7, 2018, the company announced its acquisition of a 47% stake in US-based Mexican food restaurant, Tortas Frontera of Rick Bayless for $12.4 million.

 In July 2019, the company announced that it acquired The Coffee Bean & Tea Leaf for $350 million.

 Philippines

 In 1995, JFC jointly opened a Philippine branch of Délifrance with master franchisee Delifrance Asia Ltd. The company became the sole franchisee of the bakery chain in the Philippines in 2006 through its subsidiary Fresh N' Famous Foods.
 The franchise agreement between the company and Délifrance Asia ended on December 31, 2011, and assets of Délifrance in the Philippines were sold to CafeFrance Corp.
-CafeFrance Corp. intended to use all of the bought assets as its initial capital for a cafe chain under the a new brand name.
+CafeFrance Corp. intended to use all of the bought assets as its initial capital for a cafe chain under a new brand name.